Agoric/documentation/main/zoe/guide/contracts/treasury.md

 Parameters (subject to governance) specific to each collateral type set the interest rate and required collateralization ratio.

-The `initialMargin` is the `collateralizationRatio` that's required when opening a loan, and it can be the same or slightly higher than the `liquidationMargin`.
+The `liquidationMargin` is the `collateralizationRatio` required to open a vault and keep it open.
 If the ratio of current value of collateral (according to the `priceAuthority`, currently driven by the AMM) to the outstanding debt falls below `liquidationMargin`, the collateral will be sold off, the debt repaid, and any remainder returned to the borrower.
-So it's prudent for borrowers to over-collateralize so that price volatility and interest charges don't quickly drive their loans into default. `InitialMargin` just to enforce this prudence when loans are being opened.
+So it's prudent for borrowers to over-collateralize so that price volatility and interest charges don't quickly drive their loans into default.

 The `loanFee` (in basis points) is charged on the amount of `RUN` issued when opening a loan or increasing the amount of a loan.
 The `interestRate` is an